 Position the layers in a honeycomb (loose or not) layout.

 If you wish to use all the same images in all the frames then you can stop now and just flatten the image or not.

 If you wish to create random different views of the same image then you can go to the layer menu and select the layer content option and then shift the pattern around (avoiding the seam though) so if you are using an image of a face then you can perhaps select the nose as the focus or the eyes or perhaps the lips and so on.

 You don't even need to use the same face or image for the shape pattern, you can also change the pattern via the preset browser dropdown in the layer content so you could perhaps have different letters filling the scene.

 So there you have it, a honeycomb frame themed design in Photoshop in a few minutes

-You may find the hexagon shapes of interest and use in Photoshop and elements or perhaps the fonts set of hexagon themed designs for use in Affinity Photo, Pages etc or perhaps the raster brushes set of hexagon designs.
+You may find the hexagon / hex / honeycomb custom shapes for Photoshop and elements of interest and use in Photoshop and elements or perhaps the hexagon / hex / honeycomb font shapes and eps vector shapes for Photoshop, Microsoft Word, Affinity Photo etc and the hexagon / hex / honeycomb brushes.
 All are by this site

 You can find out more such as how to create new guides using the Photoshop custom shapes layers tutorial and how to use color channels and filters in Affinity Photo tutorial to create wonderful colorful designs and how to use the maximum filter in Photoshop (great for erosion effects with black and white) tutorial